• Latest

 You can calculate your customer satisfaction score by surveying your customers and asking them to rate their level of agreement with the statement, “I am satisfied with the products or services I have received from this company.”

-9. Sales Revenue: Your sales revenue is the total amount of money your company makes from sales.
+9. Sales Revenue: Your sales revenue is the total money your company makes from sales.
 A high sales revenue is a sign that your company is doing well and that your employees are engaged with their work.

 10. Market Share: Your market share is the percentage of the total market that your company controls.
-A high market share indicates that your company is doing well and that your employees are engaged with their work.
+A high market share indicates that your company is doing well and your employees are engaged.

 Conclusion